– Tornado Safety Tips

 A tornado is a violently rotating column of air extending from the base of a thunderstorm down to the ground.
-Tornadoes are capable of completely destroying well-made structures, uprooting trees, and hurling objects through the air like deadly missiles.
+Tornadoes can destroy well-made structures, uprooting trees, and hurling objects through the air like deadly missiles.
 Tornadoes can occur at any time of day or night and at any time of the year.
 The following are tips adapted from the United States National Weather Service.

 Before a Tornado

-- Be alert of your surroundings and the weather forecast: Trinidad and Tobago’s radar does not allow for the monitoring of wind velocities and other radar detected features that would allow a meteorologist to issue advanced tornado warnings.
-In addition, there are no centralized medium for tornado warnings to be expediently disseminated to the public for warnings to be utilized in a short time frame.
-Hence, your greatest tool will be to be alert and aware of your surroundings as well as keep up to date on weather forecasts issued by your local meteorological services and offices.
+- Be alert of your surroundings and the weather forecast: Trinidad and Tobago’s radar does not allow for the monitoring of wind velocities, and other radar detected features that would allow a meteorologist to issue advanced tornado warnings.
+Also, there is no centralized medium for tornado warnings to be expediently disseminated to the public for warnings to be utilized in a short time frame.
+Hence, your greatest tool will be to be alert and aware of your surroundings and keep up to date on weather forecasts issued by your local meteorological services and offices.

 - Practice Your Plan: Conduct a family severe thunderstorm drill so everyone knows what to do if a tornado or funnel cloud is approaching.
 Don’t forget pets if time allows.

 - Prepare Your Home: Consider having your safe room reinforced.

 - Help Your Neighbor: Encourage your loved ones to prepare for the possibility of tornadoes.
 Take CPR training so you can help if someone is hurt.

 During a Tornado